THLfi/koronavilkku-android/SECURITY.md

 ## OWASP dependency checks

-Dependencies of this project is checked against known vulnerabilities with *OWASP dependency-check* -tool.
+Dependencies of this project are checked against known vulnerabilities with the *OWASP dependency-check* -tool.
-Dependency checks are run periodically once in a day and on every push to the repository.
+Dependency checks are run periodically once per day and on every push to the repository.

-More info about the tool can be found from here: https://jeremylong.github.io/DependencyCheck/index.html
+More info about the tool can be found here: https://jeremylong.github.io/DependencyCheck/index.html